The International Money Transfer Industry may have changed more in the past decade than at any time in its history.

 Moving money abroad has traditionally been an expensive process with only a few options available to sender or recipient.

 Senders could physically transport the money themselves, making sure that they abide by the limits specified by each country, and paying import / export taxes; use a system such as “Harwala”, a word of mouth process in which passwords are communicated from sender to receiver, and funds distributed via a network of local agents; or in more recent years, use a bank or money transfer agency such as Western Union or Ria.

 visit The Money Cloud to compare the best deals on international money transfer including many of the agencies discussed below.

-Fees to high and spreads too wide!
+Fees too high and spreads too wide!

 Faster, cheaper and better services today!

-The expenses incurred by money transfer platforms today involve the setting up and running of these digital platforms, monitoring transactions and guaranteeing security.
+The expenses incurred by money transfer platforms today involve the setting up and running of digital platforms, monitoring transactions and guaranteeing security.